I was born in Manchester, England, to a young woman who worked as a machinist at Marks & Spencer.

 That was in the days when Lancashire was still the textile king of the U.K., and garments for M&S were made in their factory in Manchester.

-Ann was sixteen or seventeen when she gave birth to me.
-She came from an Irish family of ten children, and it was decided that adoption was the best thing.
+Ann was sixteen or seventeen when she gave birth to me, and it was decided that adoption was the best thing.
 For me.
 For her.
 I’ve written about this, and about meeting Ann many years later, in my memoir, Why Be Happy When You Could Be Normal?

 I was adopted by John and Constance Winterson who lived in the nearby manufacturing town of Accrington.
 My father had left school at fourteen, and had trouble reading.
 He was a young soldier in the D-Day landings.
 Mrs Winterson was intelligent, but had also been forced to leave school at fourteen, even though she won a scholarship.
 Women weren’t for education in her family.
 She hated being uneducated and poor.

 Both of my parents were religious.
 As evangelical Pentecostals they believed that my destiny was to be a missionary.
 They were right, as it turned out, but in an unexpected way.

 We lived in a two-up two-down terraced house (two rooms per floor), without a bathroom, but with an outside toilet and coal-shed.
 (Type that too fast and it comes out as cola-shed, which isn’t what I mean, at all.)

 There were no books in our house except the Bible and some religious commentaries.
 The Bible was read out loud by Mrs W every day, starting at Genesis, and going right through to Revelations.
 Sixty-six books in all – so not bad.

 I am grateful for the Bible – its language, its story-telling, its certainties, its sense that the world is at once knowable and fully mysterious.
 That’s how I feel today.